warry-byte/UdacityNanodegreeSelfDriving-CarND-AdvancedLaneLines-P2/P2_writeup_aantoun.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The radius of curvature was calculated with the expressions mentioned in the Udacity course, and implemented in file <lane_line_utilities.py>, in methods measure_curvature_real() and measure_curvature_pixels().
+The order of magnitude is 2.5 km to around 6 km.
+This could be improved if studied thoroughly.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.